WildernessLabs/Netduino.Foundation/docs/Library/Displays/TextDisplayMenu/index.md

 }
 ```

-## Add as a resource

-*** maybe the heading should be "Adding the Menu JSON as a Resource" ***
+## Adding the Menu JSON as a Resource

-The JSON file with the menu data needs to be added as a resource to the project.
-Here are the steps:

-***
-since we stated this above now in the JSON intro, i would simplify to:

 To add the JSON file to the project as a resource:
-***

 1. Right-click the project and select Properties
 2. Click `Resources` in the left pane